 In times where Donald Trump is the president of the United States, the world seems to be turning upside down with racism and violence.
-Despite these are things I’m extremely against, my interest for the skinhead subculture is something that still fascinates me; specially about its origin that came from the british working-class in the 60’s, way before the nazi power wing rise through the 80’s.
+Despite these are things I’m extremely against, my interest for the skinhead subculture is something that still fascinates me, especially about its origin that came from the British working class in the ’60s, way before the Nazi power wing rise through the ’80s.
 Such controversial subjects are, however, always part of the narrative of several movies about skinheads, but at the same time, a lot of them use the skinhead subculture as a form of scape for the misfits and troubled kids around the world.
 Here is an interesting list of films that talks about that.

 This Is England (2006) by Shane Meadows

 It was after I watched This Is England that I’ve realized how much the TV show Skins were inspired by this amazing coming of age British drama that tells the story of Shaun, a suburban kid from England that is bullied at school and ends up being friends of a gang of skinheads.
 Their gang, however, separates into two when an old friend comes out of prison with radical ideas about nationalism.
 Easily influenced, Shaun takes the side of the nationalist and discover the true meaning of friendship.
 Celebrating more the skinhead culture and the British youth than discussing any political opinion, This Is England is probably one of the best films about teenagers with shaved heads that ended up having several sequels as a TV show.

 Made In Britain (1982) by Alan Clark